Calculating Slope

 • If you count down or left your number is negative.

-calculating slope
+Calculating slope

-calculating slope
+Calculating slope

-Great Job!
-Just remember that slope is a fraction: rise/run.
-Calculate your rise and then your run!
 If your rise is downhill it is negative.
 If your run is to the left it is also negative!

 You can choose any two points on the line to calculate your slope!
 The slope is constant throughout the whole line.